 As consumer products, loudspeakers are selected for a variety of reasons.
-In our own brand, Chane Music & Cinema intends to explore the most dynamic, musical, and pleasing sound in our price points.
+For our own brand, Chane Music & Cinema intends to explore the most dynamic, musical, and pleasing sound in our price points.
 To achieve this we've developed a 35 year technique into an effective approach to design and engineering.

 Good-sounding speakers include four basic ingredients: Good parts, valid design, quiet cabinets, and careful tuning.
 Chane purposefully selects our own blend of these elements, and then we pass them on in a low-overhead sales setting mostly by word of mouth, thereby guaranteeing excellent value.